Skaruts/Lua-Enum/README.md

 ### Usage
-Create enums by calling `enum()` and passing it a table where each key is an enum field:
+Create enums by calling `enum()` and passing it a table where each key is an enum element:
 ```lua
 enum = require "enum" -- first require the file